agentdatashuttle/typescript-sdk/README.md

 - **Event-Driven Architecture:** Seamlessly publish and subscribe to events between systems and agents.
 - **Publisher & Subscriber SDKs:** Build both event sources (publishers) and event consumers (subscribers) in Node.js.
-- **n8n Integration:** Out-of-the-box support for n8n workflows as subscribers.
+- **n8n Integration:** Out-of-the-box support for n8n workflows as subscribers or publishers.
-- **Notification Channels:** Send notifications via Email or Slack when agents process events. (more channels will soon be supported)
+- **Notification Channels:** Send notifications via Email or Slack when agents process events.
+  > More channels coming soon.
 - **Pluggable Connectors:** Easily connect an ADS Subscriber to multiple ADS Publishers hosted at different places via data connectors.
 - **Prompt Generation:** Automatically generate contextual prompts for AI agents based on event payloads and agent capabilities.
 - **TypeScript Support:** Strong typing for safer and more maintainable code.